SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_tracker.md

 * `time_filter` - object.
     * `from` - string.
 Control time "from" of day.
     * `to` - string.
 Control time "to" of day.
-    * `weekdays` - array of int.
+    * `weekdays` - int array.
 Control "weekdays" of the report.
 Can be 1 - 7.
 * `title` - string.
 Report title.
 * `id` - int.
 Report id which can be used to retrieve or download report.
 * `parameters` - object with report parameters.
-    * `trackers` - array of int.
+    * `trackers` - int array.
 List of tracker ids used for report.
     * `plugins` - array of objects.
 List of parameters for all plugins which were used to generate report.
     * `locale_info` - object with information about the locale, timezone, and measurement system used for the report.
 * `percent` - int.
 Report readiness in percent.